 The Computer Information Technology bachelor's degree equips students to meet business and communication needs by utilizing best computing practices.

 The Bachelor of Science in Computer Information Technology program empowers students with a computer skill set relevant to today's IT field.
 This program includes topics as diverse as computer programming; database development and administration; software and application design; network systems analysis, design, and management; and computer information security.
-Students will actively learn how to meet business and communication needs utilizing best computing practices.
+In this IT program, students will actively learn how to meet business and communication needs utilizing best computing practices.

 Classes are typically completed in 5-week blocks.

-In addition to courses required for this program, all students must complete a selection of General Education courses.
+In addition to courses required for this program, IT degree students must complete a selection of General Education courses.
 See the Associate of Arts: General Studies degree program for details.

 Contact an Enrollment Counselor at the College of Adult and Graduate Studies Center nearest you if you have questions or would like to talk to someone about admission to Colorado Christian University.